brianmingus2/llm-harness/README.md

 ## Status

 UI automation in `scripts/` is actively evolving.
-The long-horizon harness is stable and focused on maximum coverage, reproducibility, and strict gatekeeping.
+The harness is stable and focused on maximum coverage, reproducibility, and strict gatekeeping.

 ## License